USCqserver/HOQSTTutorials.jl/markdown/advanced/02-3_qubit_entanglement_witness.md

 title: "3-qubit entanglement witness experiment"
 ---

 This tutorial illustrates how to simulate the 3-qubit entanglement experiment examined in [[1] Reexamination of the Evidence for Entanglement in a Quantum Annealer](https://link.aps.org/doi/10.1103/PhysRevA.92.062328) and the HOQST paper.
-We assume that our readers already have some knowledge of this experiment and HOQST.
-If not, we strongly recommend readers to first go through the references and introductory tutorials.
+We assume that the reader already has some knowledge of this experiment and HOQST.
+If not, we strongly recommend to first go through the references and introductory tutorials.

-To make this tutorial less bulky, we also move most of the source code into [modules/3\_qubit\_entanglement](https://github.com/USCqserver/HOQSTTutorials.jl/tree/master/modules/3_qubit_entanglement) folder.
+To make this tutorial less bulky, we also moved most of the source code into the [modules/3\_qubit\_entanglement](https://github.com/USCqserver/HOQSTTutorials.jl/tree/master/modules/3_qubit_entanglement) folder.
 Interested readers can look into the source files for more details.

 ## Annealing schedules
 First, we load all necessary files and packages: